 I thought it would be interesting to look back at the concert for people like myself, who were there, and for any Queen fans who missed it.

 Despite some traffic problems caused by the huge crowd, the atmosphere was generally relaxed and upbeat.
-The other bands that played that day were Beloius Some, Big Country and Status Quo.
+The other bands who played that day were Beloius Some, Big Country, and Status Quo.

 Their music was folk-influenced and their clever trick was to use sound effects to get their guitars to sound like bagpipes.
 They seemed like an odd choice for a Queen support band to me, but they played a decent set of music and went down reasonably well with the audience.

 - Roger Taylor: drums, backing vocals

 - Spike Edney: keyboards, piano, guitar, backing vocals